 Black Walnut Trees: What Will and Won’t Grow Under Them

 When creating a landscape for your lawn, one of the main things to keep in mind is the type of trees around it.
-Trees can pose unique challenges to growing grass depending on their height, leaf spread, and root system.
+Trees can pose unique lawn care challenges because they can affect the growth of other plants.
+These issues vary depending on the tree’s height, leaf spread, and root system, with some resulting in extra lawn maintenance, or even the help of a lawn service professional.

 For black walnut trees, there are certain plants that grow better than others when placed near the roots.
 Known for its edible nuts and shadiness, the Juglans nigra emits a toxin known as juglone, a substance that has powerful effects on the plants around its base.